lingster/drf-api-tracking/README.md

 ## Overview

-drf-tracking provides a Django model and DRF view mixin that work together to log Django Rest Framework requests to the database.
+drf-api-tracking provides a Django model and DRF view mixin that work together to log Django Rest Framework requests to the database.
 You'll get these attributes for every request/response cycle to a view that uses the mixin:

  Model field name | Description | Model field type
 ------------------|-------------|-----------------